Sucharita Tyagi: Career

-Career beginnings and work as radio jockey (2007–14)
+Radio jockey (2007–14)

 After graduating with a degree in Communications Studies and Journalism from the Indraprastha University, Tyagi began working as a voice over artist in New Delhi.
-At the age of 19 she successfully auditioned for a job as a radio jockey at a Delhi-based FM channel.
+At 19, she successfully auditioned for a job as a radio jockey at a Delhi-based FM channel.
 She worked at the Delhi stations of such channels as Red FM and Big FM, before moving to Mumbai, Maharashtra in 2010 to pursue post graduate education and further her career as a radio station host.

 Tyagi enrolled in a filmmaking course at the St. Xavier's College, Mumbai and simultaneously began working as programme host for the Mumbai-based FM station Radio City.
-She hosted the popular programme Freedom Live, which was aimed at promoting Indian independent music and featured music from artists and bands performing songs in various regional languages.
-The show was noted for its emphasis on lesser known artists and music, which was a marked shift from the pop music and Bollywood songs that dominated the network's programming.
-Tyagi soon began working as a producer with Radio City, while continuing to work as a primetime host for the channel.
+She hosted the programme Freedom Live, which was aimed at promoting Indian independent music.
+The show was noted for its emphasis on lesser known artists and music.

-During her time with the channel, Tyagi was vocal about the struggles of promoting a niche channel on the medium of radio in India.
-Talking to Akhil Sood of the Sunday Guardian about the creative overhaul of Hit 95FM, a Delhi-based English radio channel often associated with promoting experimental music, she said that it was a difficult task to get the viewers to tune in to a channel playing a genre of music that was very different from the regular Bollywood tracks.
-She expressed her disappointment with the rechristening of the channel to promote Bollywood music, saying: "A lot of people will be sad; it makes me sad."